-Brent C. Bruun has served as our vice president of global sales and business development with a focus on the global expansion of KVH's mini-VSAT Broadband satellite communications service since July 2008.
+Brent C. Bruun has served as our senior vice president of global sales and business development since January 2011.
+Previously, he served as our vice president of global sales and business development from July 2008 to December 2010.
 From January 2008 until joining KVH, Mr. Bruun worked as a private consultant.
 From January 2007 until January 2008, Mr. Bruun served as senior vice president of strategic initiatives for SES AMERICOM, a satellite operator providing services via its fleet of 16 geosynchronous satellites covering North America.
 In this position, he concentrated on global mobile broadband opportunities with particular emphasis on the maritime and aeronautical markets.
-Other positions held at SES AMERICOM included president of Americam's Managed Solutions Division from July 2004 until December 2006 and senior vice president of business development from July 2002 until June 2004.
+Other positions held at SES AMERICOM included president of Americom's Managed Solutions Division from July 2004 until December 2006 and senior vice president of business development from July 2002 until June 2004.
 Previously, Mr. Bruun held positions at KPMG LLP and General Electric.
 Mr. Bruun holds a B.S. in accounting from Alfred University and is a certified public accountant.